VinayakBorhade/Rain/README.md

 # Rain
-This is a Basic JAVA GAME like 2d-Mario Game
+This is a Basic JAVA GAME, begginer level Project of development for 2d-Mario Game